andywillmot/Reboot2020/README.md

 ## What are the key concepts? ##

 ### Tokens ###
 There are a few types of tokens to be aware of.
-API Keys, MAC Tokens for examples.
-For the purposes of OIDC/OAuth we use "Bearer" tokens:
+API Keys, MAC Tokens for example.
+But, for the purposes of OIDC/OAuth we use "Bearer" tokens:

+**Bearer tokens**
-Bearer tokens - a standardised string of characters used by a bearer to access a resource.
+>>A standardised string of characters used by a bearer to access a resource.

 They can be either:
-    a) a meaningless string
+* a meaningless string
-    b) a JSON string of data called a JWT (or "jot") based on the open standard RFC 7519, which can be signed into a JWS and/or encrypted into a JWE
+* a JSON string of data called a JWT (or "jot") based on the open standard RFC 7519, which can be signed into a JWS and/or encrypted into a JWE

 #### Here's what a JWT looks like ####